What is the pituitary gland?

 Symptoms of pituitary tumors vary depending on whether they are caused by the tumor mass or hormonal changes (either too much or too little hormone).
 The symptoms also vary from person to person.

 The list of possible symptoms is long.
-Symptoms of tumor mass pressure can include headaches and trouble seeing.
+Symptoms of tumor mass pressure can include headaches and trouble seeing, especially problems with peripheral vision.
 Symptoms of low pituitary hormones include fatigue, dizziness, dry skin, irregular periods in women, and sexual dysfunction in men.

 Other symptoms depend on the hormone that is affected.
 ACTH-producing tumors can cause Cushing's disease.
 Growth hormone-producing tumors can cause acromegaly.
 Prolactin-producing tumors can cause irregular or absent menstrual periods in women.
 They can also cause a woman's breasts to make milk, even if she's not pregnant.
 In men, these tumors can cause sexual dysfunction and breast enlargement.
 These conditions can have serious health risks.

 How are pituitary tumors diagnosed?

 After evaluating your symptoms, your doctor will order blood tests to measure hormone levels.
 Your doctor will also order an MRI (magnetic resonance imaging) scan to look at the pituitary and other structures around it.
 If a pituitary tumor is found, more blood tests will be done to find out what type of tumor it is.
 Your doctor needs to know the type of tumor to plan treatment.
 Testing may also be needed to see if the tumor is affecting your vision.

 How are pituitary tumors treated?